Jackstraw Inference for AJIVE Data Integration: Introduction

-Just like Principal Component Analysis (PCA) \cite{hotelling1933analysis}, AJIVE decomposes data into modes of variation.
-However, because AJIVE borrows information across blocks, it potentially gives deeper insights.
-The different joint/individual signal strength of the toy example in Figure \ref{AJIVEreal} is carefully designed to show how AJIVE recovers signals that are poorly recovered by PCA.
-This example also highlights the fact that this richer information improves the statistical significance of the loadings.
+The different joint/individual signal strengths in the toy example in Figure \ref{AJIVEreal} are designed to show how AJIVE recovers signals that are poorly recovered by PCA.
+This example will also highlight the fact that this richer information improves the statistical power of AJIVE jackstraw tests relative to PCA.

-As stated in \cite{feng2018angle}, two important outputs of AJIVE are the joint and individual matrices which are calculated using the common normalized scores matrix (CNS).
-Let $n$ be the number of cases (columns) and $M$ be the number of input data blocks of AJIVE (in the toy example $M=2$).
-Let $d_m, m=1,2,...,M$ be the number of features (rows) of each data block and $r_J$ be the rank of the joint space.
-Similar to PCA scores, the CNS indicates the relationships between the data vectors.
-The CNS is essentially the matrix of projection coefficients of each data point onto the respective loading vectors in $\mathbb{R}^{d_m}$.
-Unlike the traditional PCA, the rows of CNS are also normalized so that they form $r_J$ orthonormal vectors, hence they are also direction vectors in $\mathbb{R}^n$.